knative/serving/docs/spec/overview.md

 to any or all backing revisions.

 **Revision** is an immutable snapshot of code and configuration.
-A revision may have been created from a pre-built container image or built from source.
+A revision can be created from a pre-built container image or built from source.
 While there is a history of previous revisions, only those currently referenced by a Route are addressable or routable.
-Older inactive revisions need not be backed by underlying resources, they may exist only as the revision metadata in storage.
+Older inactive revisions need not be backed by underlying resources, they exist only as the revision metadata in storage.
 Revisions are created by updates to a **Configuration**.

 A **Configuration** describes the desired latest Revision state, and creates and tracks the status of Revisions as the desired state is updated.
-A configuration may include instructions on how to transform a source package (either git repo or archive) into a container by referencing a [Build](https://github.com/elafros/build-crd), or may simply reference a container image and associated execution metadata needed by the Revision.
+A configuration might include instructions on how to transform a source package (either git repo or archive) into a container by referencing a [Build](https://github.com/elafros/build), or might simply reference a container image and associated execution metadata needed by the Revision.
 On updates to a Configuration, a new build and/or deployment (creating a Revision) may be performed; the